-Projec t Name ne: Project Location: Submi ittal Da ate: Design n Engin neer (Printed): Yes N/A General CHECKLIST - Completed ESC checklist provided in the ESC C Narrative.
-VTAS&S - Note the applicable Virginia Tech Annual Stand dards and Specifications version on both covers.
-PROFESSIONAL SEAL - The designer's original seal, signa · each Narrative and each sheet in a set of Plan sheets for NUMBER OF PLAN SETS - One (1) complete full size set of of plans must be submitted for review.
-One (1) 11x17 size set of plans must be submitted with the final s submittal for approval, digital signatures on seals are acceptable for the 11x17 size plan set.
-ELECTRONIC PLAN SUBMITTAL - PDF versions of all subr mitted documentation shall be submitted for review.
+Project Name: Project Location: Submi ittal Da nte: Date on Plans: Design n Engin eer (Printed): Email: J Yes N/A General CHECKLIST - Completed ESC checklist provided in the ES C Narrative.
+VTAS&S - Note the applicable Virginia Tech Annual Stan dards and Specifications version on both covers.
+PROFESSIONAL SEAL - The designer's original seal, signature, and date are required on the cover sheet each Narrative and each sheet in a set of Plan sheets for approval.
+NUMBER OF PLAN SETS - One (1) complete full size set of plans must be submitted for review.
+One (1) 11x17 size set of plans must be submitted with the final submittal for approval, digital signatures on seals are acceptable for the 11x17 size plan set.
+ELECTRONIC PLAN SUBMITTAL - PDF versions of all sub mitted documentation shall be submitted for review.
 Electronic versions can have digital signatures on seals.
-REVIEW COMMENT RESPONSE LETTER - Submit a review · plan submittal that addresses all comments in the previo VARIANCE - All required documentation submitted for S ID review and submittal to DEQ for approval.
-ADDITIONAL PERMITS - If the project impacts any wetlands or surface waters, are all correspondent permits concerning any proposed impacts to jurisdiction al wetlands, stream and channels included?
-Yes Yes N/A ESC Narrative Requirements ly organized narrative with pages numbers.
-PROJECT DESCRIPTION - Description of the purpose and nature of land disturbing activity ar rvious areas.
-EXISTING SITE CONDITION - Description of existing topo graphy, ground cover, and drainage.
-ADJACENT AREAS - Description of neighboring areas such as agricultural areas, streams, lakes, roads, floodplains, etc., that might be impacted by the land dist e impacted by the land disturbance.
-OFF-SITE AREAS - Description of any off-site land disturb ing activities that may occur (disposal areas, etc.) SOILS - Description of conditions, including hydrologic soil groups, mapping unit, erodibility, permeability, surface runoff, and a brief description of depth, texture and soil structure.
+REVIEW COMMENT RESPONSE LETTER - Submit a review comment response letter with each subsequence plan submittal that addresses all comments in the previous review's comment letter from VTSID.
+VARIANCE - All required documentation submitted for SID review and submittal to DEQ for approval.
+ADDITIONAL PERMITS - If the project impacts any wetlands or surface waters, are all correspondence and permits concerning any proposed impacts to jurisdictional wetlands, stream and channels included?
+Yes N/A ESC Narrative Requirements PAGE NUMBERS/TABLE OF CONTENTS - Provide a clearly organized narrative with pages numbers.
+PROJECT DESCRIPTION - Description of the purpose and nature of land disturbing activity and the are disturbed.
+Include the pre and post development impervious areas.
+EXISTING SITE CONDITION - Description of existing topography, ground cover, and drainage.
+ADJACENT AREAS - Description of neighboring areas such as agricultural areas, streams, floodplains, etc., that might be impacted by the land dist turbance.
+OFF-SITE AREAS - Description of any off-site land disturbing activities that may occur (disposal areas SOILS - Description of conditions, including hydrologic soil groups, mapping unit, erodibility, pern surface runoff, and a brief description of depth, texture and soil structure.
 Mapping of soil variations should be provided in the narrative.
-CRITICAL AREAS - Description of areas that have potenti · sediment impacts (e.g., steep slopes, channels, wetlands, springs, etc.).
-EROSION AND SEDIMENT CONTROL MEASURES - Descrip site and their installation, inspection, and maintenance s · PERMANENT STABILIZATION - Description, including sp pecifications, of how the site will be stabilized after construction is completed.
-STORMWATER RUNOFF DESCRIPTION - Description of a , downstream erosion and flooding.
-The description shall well as tables for quick reference to pertinent information SWM FACILITY MAINTENANCE - Provide a table w maintenance along with the responsible party's name an 1 STREAM CHANNEL EROSION - Verify adherence to 9VAC25-870-66B.
+CRITICAL AREAS - Description of areas that have potent • sediment impacts (e.g., steep slopes, channels, wetlands • • EROSION AND SEDIMENT CONTROL MEASURES - Desc · the site and their installation, inspection, and maintenar • PERMANENT STABILIZATION - Description, including s pecifications, of how the site will be stabilized after construction is completed.
+STORMWATER RUNOFF DESCRIPTION - Description of · downstream erosion and flooding.
+The description shall · well as tables for quick reference to pertinent information SWM FACILITY MAINTENANCE - Provide a table w • maintenance along with the responsible party's name ar SIKEAW CHANNEL EKOSION - Verify adherence to 9VA STREAM CHANNEL EROSION - Verify adherence to 9VAC25-870-66B.